CMSgov/qpp-measures-data/CONTRIBUTING.md

 Deleting measures is handled by the "Year Removed" field in the change request file.
 Removal change request files are handled in the same way as updates, outlined above.

-The strata are modified by updating the qcdr and quality strata CSVs in the year's util directory, then running `npm run init:measures $YEAR`.
+The strata are modified by updating the qcdr and quality strata CSVs in the year's util directory, then running `npm run update:measures $YEAR`.

 The specification links are added by placing the CSV or JSON files into the year's util directory, then running `npm run init:measures $YEAR`.